-In addition to the single application profiling for non-root devices, Streamline also supports system-wide Android profiling when running on rooted devices.
+In addition to the single application profiling for non-root devices, Streamline also supports system-wide Android profiling when running on development devices with root access.
 System profiling enables manufacturers to simultaneously monitor all applications and services running on their device, allowing identification of problematic processes or scheduling behaviors.